AaryanHarsora/AaryanHarsora/README.md

 ## 🌟 About Me

-I'm a tech enthusiast passionate about **data analytics, system design, and software engineering**.
-I enjoy working at the intersection of **logic, numbers, and real-world problem solving** — turning raw data into insights and building software that is **efficient, structured, and scalable**.
+I am a student with a strong interest in data analytics, financial analysis, and computing systems.
+I enjoy applying quantitative thinking and logical problem-solving to convert complex data into actionable insights and to design software that is well-structured, efficient, and practical.

-📊 Currently working on **data-driven projects**, analytics pipelines, and performance-focused applications.
+At present, I am working on a Market Risk Analytics project that focuses on analyzing exposure, assessing performance risk, and developing data-driven forecasting models.

+🛠️ What I Work On

+Analytical solutions designed to uncover patterns and trends in data

+Automated reporting workflows that improve reliability and reduce manual effort

+Modular and scalable codebases suitable for real-world use cases

+Data visualizations that support clearer interpretation and better decisions

 ---